THE GOD EVERYONE KNOWS

 ____________________________________________

-For thinking men of the twenty-first century, the Christian religion is a sheer fiction and the Bible a collection of ancient of myths – it is most certainly not a revelation of absolute truth.
-The Christian faith is written off as a world of the stupid.
-By this count, most stupid are those who fail to see that behind the façade of the Christian faith God is dying or even dead.
+For many thinking individuals of the twenty-first century, the Christian religion is a sheer fiction and the Bible a collection of ancient myths – it is most certainly not a revelation of absolute truth as Christians believe.
+The Christian faith is then written off as a world of the stupid.
+By this count, most stupid are those who fail to see that behind the façade of the Christian faith; God is dying or even dead.

 Wherefore, O Man, did there come to you